freeletics/khonshu/docs/navigation/get-started.md

 }
 ```

-## NavEventNavigator

 ### Other functionality

-There are various additional `NavEventNavigator` APIs to simplify common navigation related
+There are various additional navigation APIs to simplify common navigation related
 tasks:

 - [Back clicks](back.md) for custom back behavior